-Maximum Concentrations During Most Recent Characterization (2016) (ug/l) Water Table Mid-Depth (40-85 ft.
-BGS) Deep (110-135 ft.
-BGS) Mercury 341 0.47 Not detected Methyl Mercury 0.812 0.183 Not detected
+Maximum Concentrations During Most Recent Characterization (2016) (ug/l) Water Table Mid-Depth (40-85 ft. bgs) Deep (110-135 ft. bgs) Mercury Methyl Mercury 341 0.812 0.47 Not detected Not detected

 24. In December 2012, the Regional Water Board approved a corrective action plan to reduce the potential for mercury migration in groundwater beneath the capped area west of the FOP.
-The proposed remedy is to influence or reverse the hydraulic gradient of groundwater beneath the capped area through phytoremediation, by planting approximately 200 trees on a portion of the capped area to uptake and transpire the shallow groundwater.
-Dow monitors the groundwater elevations and gradient by use of 21 wells/piezometers and submits annual reports on the system status.
+The proposed remedy is to influence or reverse the hydraulic gradient of groundwater beneath the capped area through phytoremediation, by planting approximately 813 trees on a portion of the capped area to uptake and transpire the shallow groundwater.
+It is expected that this will occur, over time, using the natural process of transpiration of select tree species to develop a localized hydraulic gradient away from New York Slough.
+The tree planting was completed at the end of July 2013 using the patented TreeWell® system technology, a proprietary planting methodology.
+Each TreeWell® unit at the FOP was planted with two Saltbush (Atriplex lentiformis) shrubs and one Afghan Pine (Pinus eldarica) tree.
+Dow monitors the groundwater elevations and gradient by use of 21 monitoring wells and 6 of the TreeWell® piezometers and submits annual reports on the system status.
 Provision 4 of this Order requires an annual evaluation of the effectiveness of the corrective action.